saylordotorg/course_k12math007/Unit01.md

+---
+layout: default
+title: "K12MATH007: Math Grade 7"
+course_description: "This course will focus on working with rational numbers, integers, decimals, and fractions, variables, two- and three-dimensional shapes, and mathematical reasoning."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: The Number System** <span id="1"></span> *Imagine that you are shopping.
 There are signs everywhere for different sales.
 You only have a set amount to spend and need to calculate an